Salton Sea, California, United States Guide

 Day Trips

-Escape to the mountain village of Idyllwild, nestled in the San Jacinto Mountains.
-This charming town is known for its art galleries, hiking trails, and peaceful atmosphere.
-Explore the shops and restaurants along the main street, hike to Suicide Rock or Tahquitz Peak, and enjoy the fresh mountain air.
-Idyllwild is a great place to relax and reconnect with nature.
+Approximately 2 hours driving Nestled in the San Jacinto Mountains, Idyllwild is a charming mountain town known for its art galleries, hiking trails, and peaceful atmosphere.
+Explore the local art scene, hike to Suicide Rock or Tahquitz Peak, and enjoy the fresh mountain air.
+Idyllwild offers a tranquil escape from the desert heat.

 Travel Time